sjsarsa/edm_eeg_confusion_detection/README.md

 <img src="https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/plots_and_images/plot_confused_paper_results.png" height="250"/>

 ### Attempting to reproduce "Confused or not confused?" -paper's results
+Our starting point was to create the model described in Ni et al's paper and try to improve on that.
+The model consists of  batch normalization layer, a 50 neuron Bidirectional Long-Short Term Memory (LSTM) Recurrent layer as described in the paper, and surprisingly a 112 neuron output layer.
+We first assumed that the model was supposed to predict 1 output for each subject-video pair that were our data points.
+However, we had difficulty producing stable results such as described in the paper.
+Our similar model's accuracy varied from 45% to 80% and even the cross-validation accuracy varied slightly while remaining around 60%.
+This indicates a high dependence for random initialization of the model and that a regular LSTM probably isn't the best choice for this task.

+Luckily we have the [original LSTM model's code](https://github.com/nateanl/EEG_Classification/blob/master/EEG_LSTM.py) and we tested that also.
+First we simply ran it and got lower results than those in paper.
+Then for proper validation, we removed the random seeds from the code and put the whole [cross-validation in a for-loop](https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/test_eeg_classification_lstm.ipynb).
+The accuracy 61.3% was , which is much closer to our attempts than what is in the paper.
+Thus, if there is no magic performed that has been omitted from the code, it seems that the paper's results are not reproducible.
 ## Leveraging subtitle information
 ### Generating subtitle imbeddings
 ### Applying subtitle vectors to models